 We are led by Mr. James C. Foster, who has served as Chief Executive Officer (CEO) since 1992 and Chairman of the Board since 2000.
-Our Board of Directors is currently comprised of Mr. Foster and eight independent directors.
+Our Board of Directors is currently composed of Mr. Foster and ten independent directors.
 One of these directors, currently Dr. George M. Milne, serves as our Lead Director.
 It is our current practice that the positions of Chairman of the Board and CEO be held by the same person.
 We believe that this leadership structure has been effective for us because it promotes clear accountability, effective decision-making and alignment on corporate strategy.
 Our Corporate Governance Guidelines require the election, by the independent directors, of a Lead Director.
 The Lead Director helps to provide independent oversight and is responsible for ensuring that the Board is acting in conformity with good corporate governance practices and in our long-term best interests.
 Our Lead Director has broad responsibility and authority, including to:

-- with the Chairman of the Board, establish logistics of scheduling and setting agendas for Board and committee meetings, including approving meeting agendas and assuring there is sufficient time for discussion of all agenda items; - develop agendas for, and preside over, executive sessions of the Board's independent directors; - assist the Board and the Corporate Governance and Nominating Committee in monitoring and implementing our Corporate Governance Guidelines; - serve as the principal liaison between the Chairman and the independent directors; - interview all director candidates and make recommendations to the Corporate Governance and Nominating Committee; - be available, when appropriate, for consultation and direct communication with shareholders; - retain outside advisors and consultants who report directly to the Board of Directors on Board-level issues; and - on an annual basis, in consultation with the independent directors, review his responsibility and authority and recommend for approval any modifications or changes to the Board.
+- establish, with the Chairman of the Board, logistics of scheduling and setting agendas for Board and committee meetings, including approving meeting agendas and assuring there is sufficient time for discussion of all agenda items; - develop agendas for, and preside over, executive sessions of the Board's independent directors; - assist the Board and the Corporate Governance and Nominating Committee in monitoring and implementing our Corporate Governance Guidelines; - serve as the principal liaison between the Chairman and the independent directors; - interview all director candidates and make recommendations to the Corporate Governance and Nominating Committee; - be available, when appropriate, for consultation and direct communication with shareholders; - · retain outside advisors and consultants who report directly to the Board of Directors on Board-level issues; and - on an annual basis, in consultation with the independent directors, review his responsibility and authority and recommend for approval any modifications or changes to the Board.

-We believe that having a combined chairman/CEO, independent chairs for each of our Board committees and an independent Lead Director provides the right form of leadership for us.
-The benefit of a combined chairman/CEO roles is complemented by the benefit of oversight of our operations by experienced independent directors who have appointed a Lead Director and independent committee chairs.
+We believe that having a combined Chairman/CEO, independent chairs for each of our Board committees and an independent Lead Director provides the right form of leadership for us.
+The benefit of a combined Chairman/CEO role is complemented by the benefit of oversight of our operations by experienced independent directors who have appointed a Lead Director and independent committee chairs.
 This combination has served us well for many years and we have found it to be an efficient and effective leadership model for us.
 The Board selects our CEO and Chairman in the manner that it determines to be in the best interests of our shareholders.
 From time to time, and at least annually, the Corporate Governance and Nominating Committee conducts an assessment of this leadership structure.

 The Board oversees our risk oversight process and performs this oversight role using several different levels of review.
 In connection with its reviews of the operations of our business units and corporate functions, particularly during the annual strategic planning sessions, the Board is informed of the primary risks associated with those units and functions.
-Principally, the Board satisfies its responsibility through receiving regular reports from each committee chair regarding such committee's consideration and actions, as well as through receiving regular reports directly from officers responsible for oversight of our particular risks, including operational, financial, legal, regulatory, strategic and reputational risks.
+Principally, the Board satisfies its responsibility through receiving regular reports from each committee chair regarding such committee's consideration and actions, as well as through receiving regular reports directly from officers responsible for oversight of our particular risks, including operational, financial, legal, regulatory, strategic, and reputational risks.
 Such reporting enables the Board to understand our risk identification, management, and mitigation strategies.
+The Company reviewed and evaluated its enterprise risk management (ERM) program in 2017, taking subsequent steps to further formalize and enhance the ERM program, the effect of which is anticipated to enhance the Board's ability to oversee their risk oversight responsibilities.